Skip to main content

 • Free debit MasterCard® with fraud text alerts

-• Lifetime account with no spending deadlines, FDIC-insured
+• Lifetime account with no spending deadlines

 Note: As the HSA owner, you are ultimately responsible for determining whether a health care expense is eligible for reimbursement and must pay income tax and a 20 percent penalty on any amount applied to a non-qualified medical expense.
 Penalty tax does not apply to payments made after your death or disability or after age 65.
 HSAs cannot be used to pay for medical expenses incurred before the account was established.

-Your IRA Questions, Answered.
+Your HSA Questions, Answered.

 Visit www.irs.gov and check Publication 969 – Health Savings Accounts and Other Tax-Favored Health Plans or Publication 502 – Medical and Dental Expenses.
 As long as you have HDHP coverage, both your HSA and catch-up contributions will be pro-rated based on the number of months of any given calendar year that you are eligible.